-8 Section II of this Annual Report provides statistics and distribution of building area by district.
-It also provides accounting of the 2000 GUP space expenditure for those projects that received building permits during the AR 20 reporting period.
-Descriptions and illustrations of projects that received ASA and ASX during the AR 20 reporting period are provided in Section IV.
-During the AR 20 reporting period, September 1, 2019 through August 31, 2020: • Stanford did not exceed the GUP building area cap, or the GUP caps for new housing and parking. • Stanford also remained within the other space caps established under the GUP.
-GUP Condition B: Framework A total of three projects received ASA approval or ASX during the AR 20 reporting period.
+Section II of this Annual Report provides statistics and distribution of building area by district.
+It also provides accounting of the 2000 GUP space expenditure for those projects that received building permits during the AR 21 reporting period.
+Descriptions and illustrations of projects that received ASA and ASX during the AR 21 reporting period are provided in Section IV.

+During the AR 21 reporting period, September 1, 2020, through August 31, 2021:

+- Stanford did not exceed the GUP building area cap, or the GUP caps for new housing and parking. - Stanford also remained within the other space caps established under the GUP.

+GUP Condition B: Framework

+A total of six projects received ASA approval or ASX during the AR 21 reporting period.
 All were determined to be consistent with General Plan land use designations and zoning.
-Stanford University paid all costs associated with the work conducted by the County Planning Office in relation to the 2000 GUP (staff time, consultant fees, and the direct costs associated with report production and distribution)mostly, in a timely manner.
-GUP Condition C: Monitoring, Reporting, and Implementation The County Planning Office gathered comprehensive data related to Stanford projects, compiled the information, produced and published the AR 20 pursuant to the 2000 GUP.
-Stanford University provides funding for all aspects of the Annual Report preparation,
+Stanford University paid all costs associated with the work conducted by the County Planning Office in relation to the 2000 GUP (staff time, consultant fees, and the direct costs associated with report production and distribution), mostly in a timely manner.

+GUP Condition C: Monitoring, Reporting, and Implementation

+The County Planning Office gathered comprehensive data related to Stanford projects, compiled the information, produced and published the AR 21 pursuant to the 2000 GUP.
+Stanford University provides funding for all aspects of the Annual Report preparation, and necessary information included in the report.

-The Draft AR 20 will be presented to the Community Resource Group on April 15, 2021 and the final report will be presented to the Planning Commission at the June 2020 public hearing.
+The Draft AR 21 will be presented to the Community Resource Group on April 14, 2022, and the final report will be presented to the Planning Commission at the June 2022 public hearing.

-GUP Condition D: Permitting and Environmental Review During the AR 20 reporting period, Stanford received ASA or ASX for 3 projects.
-All of these projects were determined to be consistent with the General Plan land use designations and zoning requirements, and found to be adequately analyzed in the CP/GUP EIR.
+GUP Condition D: Permitting and Environmental Review

+During the AR 21 reporting period, Stanford received ASA or ASX for six projects.
+All of these projects were determined to be consistent with the General Plan land use designations and zoning requirements, and were found to be adequately analyzed in the CP/GUP EIR.
 See Section II of this Annual Report for the status of each project.

-When violations of codes, ordinances or other requirements occur, they are addressed through appropriate County procedures.
+When violations of codes, ordinances, or other requirements occur, they are addressed through appropriate County procedures.
 During the AR19 reporting period, a violation was issued by the County involving the Cabrillo-Dolores Subdivision, for unpermitted removal of three oak trees and noncompliance with GUP Condition K.2., relating to preconstruction surveys for nesting raptors and migratory birds.
-The required replacement trees will be planted following project completion, anticipated by AR 22 reporting period.
-The County is investigating additional tree removals and grading work, that will be reported in AR21.
-Stanford University remains in general compliance with the GUP and other County requirements.
-GUP Condition E: Academic Building Area Review Stanford is in compliance with CUD Condition E.5.
-See Annondices
+The required replacement trees will be planted following project completion, anticipated to be in FY 23.